ansible/ansible/docs/docsite/rst/dev_guide/debugging.rst

           │       └── ping.py
           └── args

-    * ``AnsiballZ_ping.py`` is the Python script with the the module code stored in a base64 encoded string.
+    * ``AnsiballZ_ping.py`` is the Python script with the module code stored in a base64 encoded string.
 It contains various helper functions for executing the module.

     * ``ping.py`` is the code for the module itself.
 You can modify this code to see what effect it would have on your module, or for debugging purposes.